appvia/appviamaps/admin-README.md

 *(This tutorial assumes that you have access and ownership to a Domain and the ability to deligate DNS to the Wayfinder managed DNS zone)*
 **Fill out the DNS form, following instructions here: https://docs.appvia.io/wayfinder/admin/networking/dns**

-You will be presented with an **Action Required** with NS records that are required to deletgate your DNS to the Wayfinder managed DNS zone.
+You will be presented with an **Action Required** with NS addresses that are required to deletgate your DNS to the Wayfinder managed DNS zone.
 Update your original DNS NS records to reflect the delegation to Wayfinder managed zones.

 ## Creating a cluster plan
 At this point we could create a cluster plan to template and guardrail our users to help define or restrict the Kubernetes clusters that they will be able to create.
 We are going to stick to the out of the box pre-defined cluster plans for now which provide sensible defaults.